 As with our other MBCA Performance Driving events, this is not a race, and it will not be timed for trophies.
 Even if you are the fastest car, Toto Wolf is not going to call you Monday morning to try out for Lewis Hamilton’s seat in F-1.
-However, drivers will receive a certificate which allows them to purchase an MBCA SPORTFAHRER VEREIN grill badge (Association of Sporting Drivers).
+However, drivers will receive a certificate that allows them to purchase an MBCA SPORTFAHRER VEREIN grill badge (Association of Sporting Drivers).

-Technical Inspection.
 A technical inspection is required for each HPDE car prior to the event.
 Pre-Event Tech Inspection Sheet rev Jan 2022.docx

 For the first time at this event, we will also include the Performance Driving Experience (PDE).
 This program is designed to give drivers a taste of performance driving so they can try it out and see if it's for them.
 It includes classroom sessions, an on-track session as a passenger with an instructor, and a track session with an instructor at no greater than highway speed.
 Helmets and tech inspection sheets are not required for PDE and the cost is only $100.

-TGPR is a traditional race course and the track entrance road crosses the track, so that entry is only possible when cars are not using the track.
+TGPR is a traditional race course and the track entrance road crosses the track, so entry is only possible when cars are not using the track.
 Gates will open at 7 am.
 We'll need to look at your helmets, collect your tech sheets and check that the battery is secure.
-We'll have our driver's meeting at 8 am followed by instructors meeting with their students.
+We'll have our driver's meeting at 8 AM, followed by instructors meeting with their students.
 We plan to have the first cars on the track by 8:30 and the classroom session for the instructed drivers will start at about that time too.
-You should plan to be at the track early and if you arrive after cars are on the track, you won't be able to get in until the lunch break (12 to 1 pm).
+You should plan to be at the track early and if you arrive after cars are on the track, you won't be able to get in until the lunch break (12 to 1 PM).
 Plan to bring your own lunch and drinks as there is no food available for sale at the track.
-We'll quit for the day by 5 pm.
+We'll quit for the day by 5 PM.
 There will be plenty of track time for all.
-You should plan to stay until 5 pm, afternoon track closures to open the gate are not guarenteed (we may be able to arrange some afternoon gate openings).
+You should plan to stay until 5 pm, afternoon track closures to open the gate are not guaranteed (we may be able to arrange some afternoon gate openings).

 We'll run the event rain or shine.
 No alcohol use at the track until after the last cars have come off the track.

-You'll be asked to sign two waivers at the gate, one is the MBCA waiver and one is the track waiver.
-The track will also collect a $5 entry fee so it's useful to have some cash on you.
+You'll be asked to sign two waivers at the gate - one is the MBCA waiver and one is the track waiver.
+The track will also collect a $5 entry fee, so it's useful to have some cash on you.

 Event Hotel: We have arranged for a block of rooms at Hotel Finial in Anniston, Alabama.
 Make your reservations directly with the hotel at (256) 236-0503.
 Discounted rooms are available with either a King bed ($112.50 per night) or a with two queen beds ($130.50).
 The block of rooms will be released on May 11th, so make your reservations before then.
 There is limited trailer parking at this hotel (ask me how I know) but there is a civic center parking lot across the street that has plenty of room for trailers.